 In this article, we will break down a few of the most common frameworks that company’s incorporate today to execute on growth.

 The OKR framework is designed for high growth companies, made popular by Google in the early 2000s.
 Since Google publicly stated that OKRs were critical in their growth path, tens of thousands of companies have also adopted this framework to set and cascade goals across their organization.

 OKRs are known as an effective way to stretch your company by identifying select key areas to focus on.
 By helping companies clearly state WHY a goal is important and then boiling down to key areas of focus, they serve as an incredibly effective method to achieve monumental results.

 The V2MOM framework was created by Marc Benioff and the team at Salesforce in the early 2000s.
 Similar to OKRs, the V2MOM framework is a popular methodology used by software companies to cast their vision for growth and lay out a path to get there.

 V2MOM serves as a mark of clarity not just for executives, but for every employee of the company.
-For instance, at Salesforce, each employee rights their own V2MOM and these are made visible to every other employee across the organization.
+For instance, at Salesforce, each employee writes their own V2MOM and they are made visible to every employee across the organization.

 Entrepreneurial Operating System (EOS)

 The EOS framework is another methodology that’s been used by many Midwest companies that are outside of software and range from 10-250 employees.
 Within EOS, there are six components, People, Vision, Data, Process, Traction, and Issues, that help leaders break down their business into separate categories.